Light-x02/ComfyUI-FluxSettingsNode/README.md

 #### Noise Management
 - **Description**: Generates random noise for specific workflows.

+#### Tab-Based Configuration Switching
+- **Description**: Utilize six tabs to manage multiple configurations within a single node.
+- **Saved Fields**: Each tab independently saves the following fields:
+  - `guidance`
+  - `sampler_name`
+  - `scheduler`
+  - `steps`
+  - `denoise`

 ### Example Workflow
 1. Use the FluxSettingsNode to configure guidance, sampler, scheduling, and noise settings.
+2. Switch between configurations using tabs to test different setups seamlessly.
-2. Connect it to other nodes in your workflow.
+3. Connect it to other nodes in your workflow.
-3. Generate your image with streamlined and enhanced control.
+4. Generate your image with streamlined and enhanced control.

 ![Workflow Example](assets/exemple_workflow.png)